mrolims/pynamicalsys/docs/source/dds_rte.rst

    [4.961395761597473, 1.190112332533454, 2.1694882785487892]

 The `DiscreteDynamicalSystem.recurrence_time_entropy` method can also return the recurrence matrix, the white vertical line distribution, and the final state of the initial condition.
-See :py:meth:`DiscreteDynamicalSystem.recurrence_time_entropy <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.recurrence_time_entropy>` for more details.
+See :py:meth:`DiscreteDynamicalSystem.recurrence_time_entropy <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.recurrence_time_entropy>` for more details.

 As a final example. let's compute the recurrence time entropy for the standard map for three different parameter values, :math:`k = 0.9`, :math:`k = 1.5`, and :math:`k = 3.6`, using random initial conditions:

 .. code-block:: python

-   from pycandy import DiscreteDynamicalSystem as dds import numpy as np from pycandy import PlotStyler import matplotlib.pyplot as plt
+   from pynamicalsys import DiscreteDynamicalSystem as dds import numpy as np from pynamicalsys import PlotStyler import matplotlib.pyplot as plt

    # Create a discrete dynamical system for the standard map